Written by: Lennon-McCartney

 Released: 22 November 1963 (UK), 20 January 1964 (US)

-Generally considered to be his first major work, Paul McCartney’s songwriting highlight on The Beatles’ second album was written during the band’s tour with Roy Orbison, which began on 18 May 1963.
+Generally considered to be Paul McCartney’s first major work, All My Loving was written during The Beatles’ tour with Roy Orbison, which began on 18 May 1963.
+It appeared on the band’s second album With The Beatles.

 It was the first song I’d ever written the words first.
 I never wrote words first, it was always some kind of accompaniment, I’ve hardly ever done it since either.
 We were on a tour bus going to a gig and so I started with the words.
 I had in mind a little country and western song.
 We played the Moss Empire circuit a lot, and there were always these nice big empty backstage areas.
 The places have all become bingo halls now.
 We arrived at the gig and I remember being in one of these big backstage areas and there was a piano there so I’d got my instrument.
 I didn’t have a guitar, it was probably with our road manager, and I remember working the tune out to it on the piano.
 It was a good show song, it worked well live.